microsoft/TypeScript-Website/packages/ts7-playground/README.md

 TYPESCRIPT_REPO=/path/to/TypeScript pnpm --filter @typescript/ts7-playground build
 ```

-The generated static site is written to `dist`.
-Run the local development
+The generated static site is written to `dist` and copied into the website's
+ignored `packages/typescriptlang-org/static/ts7-playground` directory.
+Run the
-server with:
+local development server with:

 ```sh
 pnpm --filter @typescript/ts7-playground dev